Now that your knitting project is finished, you're going to need to cast off knitting stitches to take the stitches off your needle.

 It will help to keep your cast off edge stretchy and it will be less likely to curl.

-You'll need to check your knitting pattern.
 The odd time they may ask you to cast off on the wrong side.
-It's not very often though.
+It's okay though, it just depends on the pattern.

 The most important thing to remember when you cast off knitting is to cast off very loosely.